本文へスキップします。

 • Establishment of opportunities for dialogue between female prospective employees and female employees

-Health and productivity management • Recommendation of follow-up examinations for those with abnormal findings in health checkups, imposition of work restrictions for those who exceed certain levels
+• Recommendation of follow-up examinations for those with abnormal findings in health checkups, imposition of work restrictions for those who exceed certain levels

 • Thorough implementation of interviews with occupational physicians for employees who work long hours